Oxmoor, situated to the north of Huntingdon and also welcomes applicants from further afield.

 For children with an Education, Health and Care Plan (or Statement of Special Educational Need) or social circumstances where these needs can be best met at our school, written professional supporting evidence must be provided.
 A professionally qualified person such as a medical doctor, psychologist or social worker must set out in writing the particular reasons why this school will best meet the needs of the child and the difficulties which would be caused if the child had to attend an alternative school.

-- Children living in the catchment2 area who have a sibling3 at the school at the time of admission.
+- Children living in the catchment area with a sibling at the school at the time of admission.

-- Children who live outside the catchment area who have a sibling at the school at the time of admission.
+- Children living outside the catchment area who have a sibling at the school at the time of admission.

-- Children who live outside the catchment area.
+- Children who live outside the catchment area, but nearest the school as measured by a straight line.

 2. Parents may contact the Local Authority (LA) if they are uncertain whether or not they reside in the catchment area.
 The home address is defined as the address of the adult with parental responsibility with whom the child normally lives and which applies at the time of application.
 Applications based on future addresses can only be considered up to 6 teaching weeks before the child is expected to take up the place.